Nigerian 'twin sisters' eye Champions League ticket in Sweden | Goal.com

 "From the start, it was hard to figure out what the problem was not until after the Women's World Cup.
 We started getting it right as a team and saw us move up to fourth position on the table."

-She also amplified the aspiration of Okobi on their mission to put the Damasvenkan outfit on the European map next season.
+She also amplified the aspiration of Okobi on their mission to put the Swedish Damallsvenskan outfit on the European map next season.

 "It means there was a huge improvement in the way I play and I want to continue working hard and improve in every game," she continued.